-U.S. Department of Health and Human Services (HHS) set to receive MAP recommendations by January 24
+U.S. Department of Health and Human Services (HHS) receives 2020 MAP recommendations

-The National Quality Forum’s Measure Applications Partnership (MAP) begun the initial stages of its intensive two-month review as part of its pre-rulemaking guidance to the U.S. Department of Health and Human Services (HHS).
-The MAP Coordinating Committee meets January 15 to finalize the pre-rulemaking recommendations.
-MAP will deliver final measure recommendations to HHS on January 24, 2020.
+The National Quality Forum’s Measure Applications Partnership (MAP) convened for the ninth consecutive year and has concluded its two-month intensive review of its pre-rulemaking guidance to the U.S. Department of Health and Human Services (HHS).
+MAP has delivered its final measure recommendations (XLSX) to the U.S. Department of Health and Human Services (HHS) and will publish its reports in February and March 2020.

 MAP reviews standardized performance measures and makes recommendations to HHS for 18 federal programs that use measures for public reporting or payment purposes, including the Merit-Based Incentive Payment System (MIPS), a Centers for Medicare & Medicaid Services (CMS) program legislated by the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).